anant90/psyduck-poker/README.md

 The program outputs number of 3s of a kind, straights, flushes, full houses and quads in absolute terms as well as percentage.

+# How to use
+Change the parameters in the url to change the input. http://psyduck-poker.herokuapp.com/?iterations=1000&flop=AsAdAh Invalid inputs will give you a 500 Error.

 # Sample Run
 Run atleast 1000 iterations to get decent results: